chrjabs/rustsat/cadical/README.md

 ## Features

-- `debug`: if this feature is enables, the Cpp library will be built with debug and check functionality if the Rust project is built in debug mode
+- `debug`: if this feature is enabled, the Cpp library will be built with debug and check functionality if the Rust project is built in debug mode.
+API tracing via the `CADICAL_API_TRACE` environment variable is also enabled in debug mode.
 - `safe`: disable writing through `popen` for more safe usage of the library in applications
 - `quiet`: exclude message and profiling code (logging too)
 - `logging`: include logging code (but disabled by default)
+- `tracing`: always include CaDiCaL API tracing via the `CADICAL_API_TRACE` environment variable and the [`CaDiCaL::trace_api_calls`] method

 ## CaDiCaL Versions